iamafanti/learnDataAnalysis/README.md

 vector[equal_to_ten_or_five] = 50
 print(vector)
 ```
 In the third line above, it change the ndarray 'vector' not create a new one.
+The result is \[50, 50, 15, 20\]